 "That curveball was good.
 It felt like it was heading towards the batter for a moment, and the throwing feel was good, but there was a fine line between the short stop that Tonmiya hit for home run and the next curveball I threw to Kurebayashi that grounded out to short.
 One small difference can mean the difference between home run or an infield grounder, so I'd like to improve my accuracy in that area a little more."

-In his first appearance of September against Nippon-Ham on the 2nd, he gave up 8 runs in 5 innings, resulting in his 6th loss, and in the games against Orix Buffaloes Orix Buffaloes on the 9th and 17th, he achieved QS (6 innings with 3 earned runs or less), but was unable to secure a win.
-In his final appearance of the season against Seibu Lions on September 29th, he pitched 5 1/3 innings, giving up only 2 runs, but also suffered his 7th loss.
+In his first appearance in September, against Nippon-Ham on September 2, he took his 6th loss in 5 innings and 8 runs.
+In the games against Orix Buffaloes on September 9 and Orix Buffaloes on September 17, he achieved QS (within 3 earned runs in 6 innings), but could not get a white star.
+In his final appearance of the season against Seibu Lions on September 29, he also pitched 5 1/3 innings and compiled 2 runs, but suffered his 7th loss.

-"With the new system in place, I think Saburo has his own team policies in mind, so it's not like I have a choice in the fall practice, and there are fewer reasons not to participate.
-I'm running hard and working on various issues.
-I feel like the challenge is to review my weaknesses one by one and work on them," he said, participating in the fall practice at Zozo Marine Stadium which began on October 8th after the regular season ended.
+"With the new system in place, I think Saburo-san has his own team policies in mind, so it's not really a matter of choosing to participate in the autumn training; there are fewer reasons not to.
+I'm working hard on my running and tackling various challenges.
+I feel like the challenge is to review my weaknesses one by one and work on them," he said, referring to his participation in the autumn training at Zozo Marine Stadium, which began on October 8th after the end of the regular season.

 During fall practice, he said, "My challenge is to review each and every weak point and work on them," but I wonder how he is doing in that regard now.